 I imagined I'd want), and optimize.
 It was a lot of work!
 But I could

-stare the code in the face without feeling the need to run out of the room.
+stare at and internalize the code without feeling the need to run out of the room.

 I don't think all that effort just went toward coding.
 I am drawing some parallels here, you see.